MINES AND CAKES

 Donations for Visits

-We ask for a donation of £5 per person.
+We ask for a donation of at least £5 per person.
 We are a cash or cheques operation.

 All your donations go towards the conservation of the Nenthead Mines site.
 We are an All-Volunteer operation.